Understand that food addiction is a disease

 Find ways to cope with emotional eating other than eating.

-For some people, getting outside their comfort zone and trying new hobbies is exactly what they need in order to feel better about themselves and life overall.
-Find new activities that bring joy into your routine; these could include anything from taking an art class at the local community center or going hiking through state parks on weekends instead of watching Netflix all day long!
+Find new activities that bring joy into your routine; these could include anything from taking an art class at the local community center or going hiking through state parks on weekends!

 Have someone help you by holding you accountable for making good choices